 With respect to the companies incorporated after the issuance of said amendments, the General Authority for Investment and Free Zones in Egypt requires that founders, or their representatives, to provide the Authority with, among other documents, a certificate from MCDR evidencing that their securities have been centrally deposited therewith, in order to register the company with the commercial register.

 Thus, failure to comply with this new obligation hinders the commercial registration of such company which is obligatory for the company to perform its activities in Egypt.

 Actions to take

-Steps for registration in the central depository system of MCDR could be summarized as follows:
+Steps for registration in the central depository system of MCDR can be summarized as follows:

-- The company - issuing the securities - fills-in the relevant registration application form of MCDR which includes therein all data and documents required for registration, which are:
+- The company - issuing the securities completes the relevant MCDR registration application form which includes therein all data and documents required for registration, these are:

 - Articles of Association along with all their amendments (if any).

 - Original of the latest approval issued by the Financial Regulatory Authority of the issuance of the initial shares of the company and the issuance of all capital increase shares (if any).